Thursday, May 26, 2016

 The Tragic 'Atomic Cover-up"

-Published one year ago, my book and e-book: Atomic Cover-Up: Two U.S. Soldiers, Hiroshima & Nagasaki and The Greatest Movie Never Made (Sinclair Books).
+The full story is told for the first time in my book and e-book: Atomic Cover-Up: Two U.S. Soldiers, Hiroshima & Nagasaki and The Greatest Movie Never Made (Sinclair Books).
 This is a haunting account of how the shocking cover-up extended to President Truman, other presidents and the U.S. media.
-See brief video with some of the footage below.
+Footage shot by a Japanese newsreel team was also seized by the U.S. and buried.
+See a brief video with some of the footage below.
 David Friend of Vanity Fair calls it "a new work of revelatory scholarship and insight by Greg Mitchell that will speak to all of those concerned about the lessons of the nuclear age."

 Atomic Cover-up takes a wide angle look at the use of the bomb in 1945--and its impact, other forms of official cover-up, and American opinion, right up to the present day.
 You can buy the e-book edition for Kindle, all phones, Blackberry, iPad, Macs and PCs (for just $3.99) via Amazon, and you do not need a Kindle.
 Print edition also available via Amazon.